General Loss Functions Lead to (Approximate) Interpolation in High Dimensions: Introduction

-The recent papers~\citep{ji2020gradient,ji2021characterizing} provide promising avenues to understanding the nature of the implicit bias by formulating convex programs for general losses. \cite{ji2020gradient} make minimal assumptions on the loss function and characterize the implicit bias as the limit of a set of solutions to convex programs with increasing $\ell_2$-norm (i.e. a \emph{regularization path}). \cite[Appendix A]{wang2021importance} show for polynomial losses that this limit can itself be written as the solution to an explicit convex program, but their proof is tailored to polynomial losses and in particular their property of positive homogeneity (and no closed-form characterization is provided).
-On the other hand,~\cite{ji2021characterizing} make stronger assumptions on the loss function, but provide a clearer path to characterizing a closed-form solution for the implicit bias by understanding its \emph{mirror-descent dual} as a solution to an explicit convex program (i.e.~not a limit of solutions to convex programs on the regularization path).
-It is thus natural to attempt to obtain closed-form expressions for the ``primal" implicit bias by understanding its ``dual" for general losses\footnote{This is especially true given that the mirror-descent dual for the case of exponential losses turns out to exactly correspond to a scalar multiple of the SVM dual.
+The recent papers~\citep{ji2020gradient,ji2021characterizing} provide promising avenues to understanding the nature of the implicit bias by formulating convex programs for general losses. \cite{ji2020gradient} make minimal assumptions on the loss function beyond convexity and differentiability, and characterize the implicit bias as the limit of a set of solutions to convex programs that minimize the training loss subject to an $\ell_2$-norm constraint of increasing radius (i.e. a \emph{regularization path}). \cite[Appendix A]{wang2021importance} show for polynomially-tailed losses that this limit can itself be written as the solution to an explicit convex program, but their proof is tailored to polynomially-tailed losses and in particular their property of positive homogeneity --- moreover, no closed-form characterization is provided.
+On the other hand,~\cite{ji2021characterizing} make slightly stronger assumptions on the loss function, but provide a clearer path to characterizing a closed-form solution for the implicit bias by understanding its \emph{mirror-descent dual} as a solution to an explicit convex program (i.e.~not a limit of solutions to convex programs on the regularization path).
+It is thus natural to attempt to obtain closed-form expressions for the ``primal" implicit bias by understanding its ``dual" for general losses\footnote{This is especially true given that the mirror-descent dual for the case of exponentially-tailed losses turns out to exactly correspond to a scalar multiple of the SVM dual.
 Indeed, the proofs of SVM equivalence all construct a dual witness.}.
 A second advantage with analyzing the mirror-descent dual is that we show it automatically yields the non-trivial variable substitution of the multiclass SVM dual that was made in~\cite{wang2021benign}, resulting in a conceptually simpler proof of SVM equivalence to MNI for the cross-entropy loss.
-We also show that the primal-dual analysis is applicable to more general formulations of multiclass losses~\citep{hastie2009multi}.
+We also show that the primal-dual analysis is applicable to more general formulations of multiclass losses~\citep{zhang2004statistical,tewari2007consistency,ji2021fast}.

-Our work focuses on characterizing closed-form properties of the implicit bias in high dimensions, rather than providing non-asymptotic risk bounds.
-In Appendix~\ref{sec:exp-related-work} we contextualize our work with recent end-to-end analyses of test risk arising from various training losses.